transcend-io/encrypt-web-streams/README.md

 ## Contributing

-This project uses Rust for the WebAssembly module and TypeScript for the JavaScript/Node.js wrapper.
+This project uses Rust for the WebAssembly module and TypeScript for the JavaScript wrapper.

 ### Prerequisites